-7.1.10 The Investigator will then communicate the determination to the Member, Tribunal (where appropriate) and the complainant within 21 days of the approval of the Investigator's recommendation by the Investigations Review Officer or the President or their nominee.
+7.1.10 The Investigator will then communicate the determination to the Member, Tribunal (where appropriate) and the complainant within 21 days of the approval of the Investigator's recommendation by the Investigations Review Officer or the Professional Conduct Committee or their nominee.
+Notwithstanding this clause, the Investigator may make a decision, with the approval of the Investigations Review Officer or the Professional Conduct Committee, as to an investigation matter and give the Member concerned by notice in writing of the decision.